 Commitments & Obligations

-- If a student has arranged a meeting, office hours, phone call or other interaction with an employer, the Meruelo Family Center for Career Development expects the student to honor these commitments by being prepared, professional, and on time.
+- If a student has arranged a meeting, office hours, phone call or other interaction with an employer, virtual or in-person, the Meruelo Family Center for Career Development expects the student to honor these commitments by being prepared, professional, and on time.
 Failure to do so may result in the student being considered a No-Show.

 - If an employer has requested information, presence at a function, an answer to an offer, etc., the Meruelo Family Center for Career Development expects that a student will honor all reasonable requests to the best of their ability and in a timely fashion.